dcunited001/dcunited001.github.io/_drafts/physiological-components-of-spirituality.md

         delivers the substances in your blood to focused areas of your body. for some capillary networks this can dramatically increase the rate of accumulated flux of blood
+  - for any research or treatment methods, it is critical to be able to measure a posture/sequence's effect on blood flow
+    - or lymphatic/ISF/CSF flow

+### Designing Specific Posture Sequences and Altering Postures to optimize some effect

 - with knowledge of anatomy (esp. of circultory/lyphatic/ISF/CSF systems AND glandular systems) physiological fluid-dynamics, then one can sequence, time, pace and optimize their poses to trigger